codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

-We see how different dimensions in a continuous word vector might capture different semantic meaning/features of that word, something that One-Hot Encoding fails to capture!
+We see how different dimensions in a c**ontinuous word vector might capture different semantic meaning/features of that word**, something that One-Hot Encoding fails to capture!

 ## Bag Of Words